SuhwanChung/suhwanchung.github.io/_posts/aiml-linear.md

 Second-order functions can be represented using the Hessian matrix, which is symmetric.

-{% include aligner.html images="posts/Linear regression - probability/s3.png" %}
+{% include aligner.html images="posts/aiml-linear/S3.png" %}

 The Hessian matrix's diagonal entries are the second-order derivatives with respect to each feature.
 Off-diagonal entries show the mixed second-order derivatives.
 In higher dimensions, the shape of the function depends on the definiteness of this matrix.

-{% include aligner.html images="posts/Linear regression - probability/s4.png" caption="Positive semi-definiteness leads to a local minimum, while NSD leads to a maximum loss." %}
+{% include aligner.html images="posts/aiml-linear/S4.png" caption="Positive semi-definiteness leads to a local minimum, while NSD leads to a maximum loss." %}

 ### 6. All Things Considered
 We can now express the parameters \( \boldsymbol{\beta} \) of linear regression in a way that minimizes loss: